Let’s talk about trees!

 The SciStarter Blog

 The Girl Scouts have teamed up with SciStarter to invite everyone to plant, protect and honor trees.
-Trees conserve water, reduce air pollution, improve wildlife habitats, and contribute to climate change solutions.
+They conserve water, reduce air pollution, improve wildlife habitats, and contribute to climate change solutions.
+Learn more about how forests can counteract the effects of climate change.

 Girl Scout Tree Promise